DigitalSmile/decimal/README.md

-# Decimal - non-allocating fixed-point arithmetic
+# Decimal - non-allocating fixed-point arithmetic (forked)

+Original code is here -> https://github.com/maxtomin/decimal.
+This version is forked for enhancments and to publish in to central maven repo.
 Fixed-point arithmetics implies predictable absolute rounding error, which can be critical in financial calculations.
 Unlike floating-point numbers, precision of a value depends solely on its type and does not depend on how big or small it is.

 ## Functional and reliable